 It’s free to come to the show and my talk – simply register here and come along to Olympia West:

-Dave joined Vertical Leap in 2010 as an SEO specialist.
-Prior to joining us he worked with international companies delivering successful search marketing campaigns, and had a 49% share in a web design company of which he was responsible for delivery.
-Having introduced SEO as a service to the company, he decided to specialise in SEO and sold the company in 2010 alongside the Managing Director.
-Dave works with many of our largest customers spanning many household names and global brands.
+Dave is head of SEO at Vertical Leap.
+He joined in 2010 as an SEO specialist and prior to that worked with international companies delivering successful search marketing campaigns.
+Dave works with many of our largest customers spanning many household names and global brands such as P&O Cruises and Harvester.
 Outside of work, Dave previously spent many years providing charity work as a Sergeant under the Royal Air Force Reserves in the Air Cadets sharing his passion for aviation with young minds.
 He can often be found in the skies above the south coast enjoying his private pilot licence.